 Acknowledge that you aren’t responsible for making the holidays perfect.
 Things happen.
 People don’t like their gifts and cookies burn.
 Not everything can go exactly as planned.
 It’s not your fault if something goes wrong, that’s just how life works.
 We’re all only human.
 We fight, we get frustrated, we cry.
 It’s alright.
 Just make the most out of the holidays and let go of all expectations.
 Some things might turn out worse than planned, and others might turn out better.

 Remember that it’s the thought that counts.
 Buying gifts is hard.
 It’s also expensive.
 Don’t dwell too much on what to buy people.
 If you aren’t sure if you should buy something for someone, odds are you should probably get them something small.
-It’s always a nice feeling to know someone was thinking about you, even if the gift was small.
+It’s always a nice feeling to know someone was thinking about you, even if it’s just a little something.
 Also, always appreciate every gift.
 Even if it’s not a gift you’re too fond of, just remember the stress you feel when buying gifts for others.
 It can be hard to know what someone wants or likes.
 Plus, we’re not all made of money and may not be able to afford to buy the most extravagent gifts.
 We’re all doing our best.

 Accept your family for who they are.
 Maybe you have a really negative mother or a really obnoxious brother.
 Maybe you don’t click and you really dread getting together for a few hours.
 It’s alright to not have a lot in common with family.
 You don’t have to love someone’s every trait.
 However, at the end of the day, they are family.
 Who is going to have your back when you need it?
 It might just be that obnoxious brother you can’t stand.
 Love your family and accept them for all their flaws.
 You don’t have to be inseparable, but use the holidays as a way to catch up and to see that they are doing alright.
 We’re all flawed human beings, and we need to learn to accept not only our own flaws, but the flaws of others as well.